-13 TEMPORARY BREAK OF STUDY FROM A PROGRAMME
+13. TEMPORARY BREAK OF STUDY FROM A PROGRAMME

 - 13.1.
 Break of study is normally not permitted.
 However, if a student intends to temporarily discontinue the programme in the middle of a semester / year for valid reasons (such as Internships, accident or hospitalization due to prolonged ill health) and wishes to re-join the programme in the next academic year, he / she shall apply in advance to the Principal through the Head of the Department, stating the reasons.
 The application shall be submitted not later than the last date for registering for the semester examinations.
 Break of study is permitted only once during the entire period of the degree programme. - 13.2.
-The student permitted to re-join the programme after the break shall be governed by the rules and regulations in force, at the time of re-joining. - 13.3.
-The duration specified for passing all the courses for the purpose of classification of degree (vide Clause 18) shall be increased by the period of such break of study permitted (vide Clause 13).
+The student permitted to re-join the programme after the break shall be governed by the rules and regulations in force, at the time of re-joining.

-13.4.
+- 13.3.
+The duration specified for passing all the courses for the purpose of classification of degree (vide Clause 18) shall be increased by the period of such break of study permitted (vide Clause 13). - 13.4.
 If a student is detained for want of requisite attendance, academic progress and good conduct, the period spent in that semester shall not be considered as permitted Break of Study and Clause 13.3 is not applicable for such cases.

-14 PASSING REQUIREMENTS
+14. PASSING REQUIREMENTS

 - 14.1.
-A student is declared to have successfully passed a theory / practical / project course if he/she has secured: - A minimum of 50% marks in the end semester examinations. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM). - 14.2.
-A student is declared to have successfully passed an embedded course if he/she has secured - A minimum of 50% marks in the theory end semester examination. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM) of the theory component - A minimum of 50% marks in the end semester practical examinations for laboratory component. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM) of the practical component - A minimum of 50% marks in the project component - 14.3.
+A student is declared to have successfully passed a theory based course if he/she has secured: - A minimum of 40% marks in the end semester examinations. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM). - 14.2.
+A student is declared to have successfully passed a practical / project based course if he/she has secured: - A minimum of 50% marks in the end semester examinations. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM). - 14.3.
+A student is declared to have successfully passed an embedded course if he/she has secured - A minimum of 40% marks in the theory end semester examination. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM) of the theory component - A minimum of 50% marks in the end semester practical examinations for laboratory component. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM) of the practical component - A minimum of 50% marks in the project component - 14.4.
 For a student who does not meet the minimum passing requirements, the term "RA" against the course will be indicated in his/her grade sheet.
-He/she shall reappear in the subsequent examinations for the course as arrear or re-register for the course when offered in the summer track.
-(Vide clause 7.5.1) - 14.4.
-For a student who is absent for end-semester theory / practical / project viva- voce, the term "AB" will be indicated against the corresponding course.
-He/she shall reappear for the end semester examination of that course as arrear in the subsequent semester or when offered next.(Vide clause 7.5.1) - 14.5.
-The letter grade "W" will be indicated for the courses for which the student has been granted authorized withdrawal (refer Clause9).
+He/she shall reappear in the subsequent examinations for the course as arrear or re-register for the course when offered in the Summer/Winter track.
+(Vide clause 7.5.1) - 14.5.
+For a student who is absent for end-semester theory / practical / project vivavoce, the term "RA-AB" will be indicated against the corresponding course.
+He/she shall reappear for the end semester examination of that course as arrear in the subsequent semester or when offered next.
+(Vide clause 7.5.1)